FuuToru/Social-Data-Lakehouse/README.md

 ## Introduction

 This project is designed to construct a data lakehouse, enabling organizations to store, manage, and analyze large datasets in a cost-effective, secure, and scalable manner.
-The data lakehouse provides a centralized repository for all data, allowing users to easily access and query the data with a unified interface.
+The data lakehouse serves as a centralized repository for all data, allowing users to easily access and query it through a unified interface.

 Key components include:

-- **MinIO** for distributed object storage
+- **MinIO** for distributed object storage.
-- **Delta Lake** for ACID-compliant transactions
+- **Delta Lake** for ACID-compliant transactions.
-- **Apache Spark** for distributed computing and analytics
+- **Apache Spark** for distributed computing and analytics.
-- **Trino** for fast SQL queries
+- **Trino** for fast SQL queries.
-- **Hive Metastore** for a unified data catalog
+- **Hive Metastore** for a unified data catalog.
-- **Apache Superset** for data visualization
+- **Apache Superset** for data visualization.

-This data lakehouse enables organizations to quickly and easily access and analyze valuable data, supporting better data-driven decisions.
+By using these components, organizations can quickly and efficiently access and analyze valuable data, empowering better data-driven decision-making.

 ## Description

 **Warning**: This project is a work in progress and not yet ready for production use.
 Please use it at your own risk.

-This platform integrates several specialized tools for data analytics, built on the following components:
+This platform integrates several specialized tools for data analytics, built upon the following components:

 - [Apache Spark](https://spark.apache.org/): A unified analytics engine for big data processing, with modules for streaming, SQL, machine learning, and graph processing.
 - [Delta Lake](https://delta.io/): An open-source storage layer that brings ACID transactions to Apache Spark and big data workloads.